Matt Bigelow MBA, CNMT, RT(N)(CT)Biomedical Imaging Consultant

-Matt attended The Ohio State University for his Bachelors in Radiologic Sciences and Therapy and is currently a May 2019 MBA candidate at the Fisher School of Business at The Ohio State University.
+Matt attended The Ohio State University for his Bachelors in Radiologic Sciences and Therapy and a MBA graduate from the Fisher School of Business at The Ohio State University.

 Matt’s current role in the lab consists of compiling all data (images) for each use case, extracting them from our PACS system, and sorting for labeling and tagging.
 Matt manages and maintains the lab databases for tracking data and works closely with radiologists in developing the GUIs used in tagging/labeling our training data and displaying/manipulating results from models.